Online Football Betting Guide

 Unlike other US sports, a handicapping element to the moneyline in football may be housed under a different market name created by oddsmakers.

 What is spread betting in football?

 Spread betting is the handicap, or imaginary head-start or deficit, that a sportsbook gives to the underdog or favorite in a football match.
 In order to cover a spread of -1, a team must win a game by a margin of two goals for your bet to be a winning one.

 How do you read football odds?

-The odds on a soccer match can be expressed differently depending on where in the world you are.
+The odds on a football match can be expressed differently depending on where in the world you are.
 British and Irish sportsbooks use fractional odds.
-If you back a soccer team to win at 6/4, that means for every $4 you wager on them you win $6 (plus your stake back) if they emerge victorious.
+If you back a football team to win at 6/4, that means for every $4 you wager on them you win $6 (plus your stake back) if they emerge victorious.

 In Europe and beyond, decimal odds are used.
 Here, for example, you back Brazil to win the World Cup at 6.00, that means for every $1 you gamble you will get a return of $6 ($5 of which is profit) if they lift the trophy.

 In moneyline terms, a plus or minus sign will appear next to a team.
-The plus means that soccer side are underdogs, while the minus indicates betting favorites.
+The plus means that football side are underdogs, while the minus indicates betting favorites.